fogfish/fogfish.github.io/tech/techniques/techniques.md

 [Base: An Acid Alternative](https://queue.acm.org/detail.cfm?id=1394128) - In partitioned databases, trading some consistency for availability can lead to dramatic improvements in scalability.
 It discusses an applicability of persistent message queues to achieve eventual consistency and recovery from failures.

+[Peer-to-Peer Communication Across Network Address Translators](https://bford.info/pub/net/p2pnat/index.html) - Network Address Translation (NAT) causes well-known difficulties for peer-to-peer (P2P) communication, since the peers involved may not be reachable at any globally valid IP address.
+Several NAT traversal techniques are known, but their documentation is slim, and data about their robustness or relative merits is slimmer.
+This paper documents and analyzes one of the simplest but most robust and practical NAT traversal techniques, commonly known as “hole punching.”

 #### Adopt

 [Command Query Responsibility Segregation (CQRS) pattern](https://martinfowler.com/bliki/CQRS.html) - The technique defines an alternative approach to CURD.
 At its heart is the notion that you can use a different model to update information than the model you use to read information.
 CQRS patterns simplifies design, scalability and fault-tolerance of write stream especially when it accomplished by Event Sourcing (streaming).
 It impacts on the reader's consistency which requires special caching techniques if pattern is used in Web application.